Taboo (musical)

 Taboo is a stage musical with a book by Mark Davies Markham (extensively rewritten for the Broadway production by Charles Busch), lyrics by Boy George, and music by George, John Themis, Richie Stevens, and Kevan Frost.

 Set in an abandoned London warehouse, the show tells the story of a group of people (partly based on real people and partly fictional), some of whom had been connected to the New Romantic club scene some years earlier, culminating with the opening of the now-legendary Taboo (1985–87) of the title, which was the creation of Leigh Bowery, at the end of Act I. Boy George is featured as one of the club's regulars, as he was known to have been in the 1980s, and the show also focuses on George's life prior to and after achieving fame.

 Productions

 London, The Venue 2002

 The cast featured Euan Morton as Boy George, whose vocal performance and physical resemblance to the Culture Club frontman earned widespread critical acclaim and a Laurence Olivier Award nomination for Best Actor in a Musical.
 Critics praised Morton as delivering "a mesmerising performance that elsewhere would literally be showstopping" and noted he was "the spitting image of George in his youth."
-The Guardian's Michael Billington described the musical as "impossible to dislike".
+The Guardians Michael Billington described the musical as "impossible to dislike".
 The production also included Luke Evans as Billy James, Matt Lucas as Leigh Bowery, and Dianne Pilkington as Kim, with the show directed by Christopher Renshaw with choreography by Les Child and costume design by Mike Nicholls.